aws/aperf/EXAMPLE.md

 ./aperf-v0.1.4-alpha-x86_64/aperf-collector -i 1 -p 10 -r c6i_performance_run_1
 ```

-To collect performance data in 1 second time intervals for 10 seconds on the C7gf instances, run the following command (not the `run_name` parameter has changed.
+To collect performance data in 1 second time intervals for 10 seconds on the C7gf instances, run the following command (note the `run_name` parameter has changed.
 This allows us to easily differentiate between two performance runs.

 ```
 ./aperf-v0.1.4-alpha-aarch64/aperf-collector -i 1 -p 10 -r c7g_performance_run_1
 ```

 ## Visualizing The Results
-To visualize the results you'll need access to a Linux desktop environment with a web browser installed.
-If you don't have access to a Linux desktop environment, [AWS Workspaces](https://aws.amazon.com/workspaces/) can be used to spin up a Linux desktop enviornment quickly and easily.

-To get started you'll need the `aperf-visualizer` binary and the performance data on the same machine.
+The APerf Visualizer runs a webserver to visualize the results.
+To get started you'll need the `aperf-visualizer` binary and the performance data on the same machine. `aperf-visualizer` currently only supports Linux environments.
 To visualize the results of a single performance run use the following command:

 ```
-./aperf-v0.1.4-alpha-aarch64/aperf-visualizer --run-directory c7g_performance_run_1
+./aperf-v0.1.4-alpha-aarch64/aperf-visualizer -p 8080 --run-directory c7g_performance_run_1
 ```

+Once `aperf-visualizer` is up and running, simply point any web browser to the IP address of the machine running `aperf-visualizer`.

 ## Comparing Two Performance Run Results
 To visualize and compare the results of two different performance runs, use the following command.
-APerf will automatically highlight variances between the two performance runs.
 This can be useful for comparing differences between systems.

 ```
-./aperf-v0.1.4-alpha-aarch64/aperf-visualizer --run-directory c7g_performance_run_1 --run-directory c6i_performance_run_1
+./aperf-v0.1.4-alpha-aarch64/aperf-visualizer -p 8080 --run-directory c7g_performance_run_1 --run-directory c6i_performance_run_1
 ```